 Haystack Mountain School of Crafts, Center for Community Programs, Deer Isle, ME (2014)

 National Small Print Show, Creede, CO (2015 & 2016 - Selected for traveling exhibition)

 Americas 2015 All Media Exhibition, Minot, ND (2015 - Merit Award; Purchase Award)

 Christchurch Cathedral, Cincinnati, OH, "The Art of Wonder", 2016

 Maine-Aomori Print Exchange, Maine and Aomori, Japan, 2019

-My work is in the permanent collections of the Northwest Art Center, Minot, ND, and the Kyoto International Woodprint Association in Japan.
-It's also in private collections across the USA and in the UK.
-I'm currently an Invited Artist at the Pontifical Catholic University of Peru, in Lima, for part of the year.
+My work is in the permanent collections of the Northwest Art Center, Minot, ND, USA, the Kyoto International Woodprint Association in Japan, and the Maine-Aomori Print Exchange.
+It's also in private collections across the USA, the UK, and Peru.